bit-demos/base-ui/README.md

+# Base-ui components

-# Base-ui components that can be used across multiple apps
+Base components that are used to compose more complex components and can be used aross multiple scopes and applications

 <img width="1124" alt="CleanShot 2021-08-10 at 23 26 40@2x" src="https://user-images.githubusercontent.com/13063165/128937364-5c814d60-7538-4e00-8571-31ad3020bae6.png">